Found grinning on water bottles and socks everywhere, it’s one of the best-known and loved dog breeds:

 As we said, Corgis are pretty independent and have a bit of a stubborn streak.

-Because of their take-charge attitude and independence, it may take a little extra effort to train them.
-You will have to make sure they know you are in charge because if they decide they are the leader it’s hard to change their minds.
+Because of their take-charge attitude and independence, training them may take some extra effort.
+You will have to make sure they know you are in charge because it's hard to change their minds if they decide they are the leader.

-That said, Corgis are smart and they love people-time, so if you are willing to put in the effort you should be able to teach your Corgi whatever he needs to learn.
+That said, Corgis are intelligent and love people-time, so if you are willing to put in the effort, you should be able to teach your Corgi whatever he needs to learn.

 Health